We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 • Non-traded REITs are typically offered at a fixed price and do not trade on any public exchanges such as the New York Stock Exchange or NASDAQ.
 They have limited liquidity, meaning investors may need to hold their non-traded investments for an extended period of time before being able to sell them and receive their money back.

 • Traded REITs, on the other hand, are traded on public exchanges and have a more liquid market.
-This means that investors can buy or sell their investments at any time during trading hours and receive their money back quickly.
+This means that investors can typically buy or sell their investments at any time during trading hours and receive their money back quickly.

 How to Buy Non-Traded REITs